Mauitron/StygianSift/README.md

 - Master the search filters for quick file finding
 - Utilize git integration for repo management (comming soon!)

-## Keyboard Shortcut Reference
+## Keyboard Bindings Reference

-Here are some common shortcuts:
+Here are some common Bindings to get you started:

 | Category    | Action           | Default Key |
 |------------|------------------|-------------|